Ana María Huarte: Empress consort

-Her husband, the former Emperor, continued to receive reports from Mexico as well as advice from supporters that if he returned he would be hailed as a liberator and a potential leader against the Spanish invasion.
+Her husband, the former emperor, continued to receive reports from Mexico as well as advice from supporters that if he returned, he would be hailed as a liberator and a potential leader against the Spanish invasion.
 Iturbide sent word to Congress in Mexico City on 13 February 1824 offering his services in the event of Spanish attack.
 Congress never replied.
 More conservative political factions in Mexico finally convinced Iturbide to return.
-Accompanied by his wife, two children, and a chaplain (Joseph A. Lopez), Agustin de Iturbide landed at the port of Soto la Marina in Mexico on 14 July 1824, where he was arrested and later executed by a firing squad on 19 July 1824.
-Ana Maria was pregnant with their youngest child at this time.
+Accompanied by his wife, two of his children, and a chaplain (Joseph A. Lopez), Agustin de Iturbide landed at the port of Soto la Marina in Mexico on 14 July 1824, where he was arrested and later executed by a firing squad on 19 July 1824.
+Ana María was pregnant with their youngest child at this time.

-The Mexican Congress allowed the Empress and her children go to the Gran Colombia and granted the family an annual pension of 8,000 pesos.
-But there was no ship to take them.
+The Mexican Congress granted the family an annual pension of 8,000 pesos and allowed the empress and her children to go to Gran Colombia, but there was no ship to take them there.
 The family instead found a ship sailing to the United States.
-Ana Maria gave birth to her tenth child in New Orleans.
+Ana María gave birth to her tenth and final child in New Orleans.
 The family later resided in Baltimore and then settled in a small house in Georgetown, just outside Washington.
-The former Empress, along with two of her daughters, were finally settled in Philadelphia, while the other children continued their studies in various places.
+The former empress, along with two of her daughters, were finally settled in Philadelphia, while the other children continued their studies in various places.

-In 1847, the Mexican Government stopped providing her the pension befitting a former Empress.
+In 1847, the Mexican government stopped providing her the pension befitting a former empress.
 She was received by U.S. President James K. Polk in the White House as she sought help from the U.S. government about her Mexican pension.

-Empress Ana Maria donated several portraits and family memorabilia of the exiled Imperial family to a convent, such as a crown of woven material made out of gold and silver.
-She experienced the pain of the death of two of her daughters, as well as the marriage of her sons Salvador and Angel.
-The Empress never approved of the marriage of her son Angel to Alice Green, the American great-granddaughter of George Plater, Governor of Maryland.
+Empress Ana María donated several portraits and family memorabilia of the exiled imperial family to a convent, such as a crown of woven material made out of gold and silver.
+She experienced the pain of losing two of her adult daughters, as well as her sons Salvador and Felipe.
+The empress never approved of the marriage of her son Angel to Alice Green, the US-American great-granddaughter of George Plater, a Governor of Maryland.

 Death

-On the night of Thursday, 21 March 1861, at 75 years old, Ana Maria Josefa Ramona de Huarte de Iturbide y Muñiz, the former Empress of Mexico, died at her residence in Philadelphia.
-She was buried in Vault IX in the cemetery at the Church of St. John the Evangelist, where she had been a parishioner for decades.
+On the night of Thursday, 21 March 1861, Ana María Josefa Ramona de Huarte de Iturbide y Muñiz, the former Empress of Mexico, died at the age of 75 at her residence in Philadelphia.
+Ana Maria, who had outlived five of her ten children, was buried in Vault IX in the cemetery at the Catholic Church of St. John the Evangelist, where she had been a parishioner for decades.

 The service was very simple.
-No former associates of this noblewoman, born to one of Mexico’s most aristocratic families and who once wore the Mexican crown, gave their final respects.
-A few men in Philadelphia, whose high social position had acquainted them with the former Imperial family, attended the funeral.
-Only one in ten thousand of Philadelphia's residents knew that the woman laid there to rest was briefly an Empress.
+No former associates of this noblewoman, who had been born into one of Mexico’s most aristocratic families and had once wore the Mexican crown, paid their final respects.
+A few men in Philadelphia, whose high social position had acquainted them with the former imperial family, attended the funeral.
+Only a few dozen of Philadelphia's residents knew that the old woman laid there to rest had briefly been an empress.